saplingphp/Sapling/README.md

 Bindings
 --------
 For each controller, and for each closure argument, a binding should be defined.
-Each binding describes from which parameter in the URI or in the superglobal arrays the data should be pulled to feed a closure argument.
+Each binding describes from which parameter in the URI or in the superglobal arrays the data should be pulled from to feed a closure argument.

 For example, given the following controller :
 ```PHP